Table 6.48 — EEs for EAs whose label begins with M

 SPEED_RSTRCT <<SPEED>> is restricted.
 116

-SPOIL_GROUND Dredged <MATERIAL> is deposited; a spoil ground or dumping ground.
+SPOIL_GROUND Dredged <MATERIAL> is deposited; spoil ground.
+A spoil ground is also known as a dumping ground.
 117

 SRF_FREE_LANE Surface free lane.
 118